sewardlee337/sewardlee337.github.io/blog/_posts/2021-12-08-the-language-of-self-commodification.md

 layout:     post
 title:      The Language of Self-Commodification
 date:       2021-12-08
-summary:    Stop talking about “building your brand” or “selling yourself.”
+summary:    Stop talking about “building your personal brand” or “selling yourself.”
 categories: [personal]
 tags: [personal]
 ---